 This is primarily a matter of personal choice – after all, if you ONLY like climbing, join the climbing club.
 We do do it at CUSAGC, just not as regularly as you would with the climbing club.
 However, if you like a full range of adventurous activities (and a programme of social activities) we’d argue it’s far better to join CUSAGC as you get to have a go at almost anything you want!
 In addition, we offer the opportunity to work with children and alongside other adults – many people enjoy this and it helps with your leadership and teamwork skills.
 You won’t get such a diverse range of experiences in any other club in Cambridge, and if there’s something you don’t fancy doing, there’s no obligation whatsoever.

-Joining is now done online.
+Have a look at our joining page.
 We suggest that you may want to come along to a few events – maybe see us at the Societies Fair, the Squash (Cambridge language: an introductory social event for freshers to meet club members) and one or two other activities – before you take the plunge!